 - For Identity Type, select Named Principal.

-- Select the Authentication Provider created on the STEP 3.
+- Select the Authentication Provider created on STEP 3.

 - Enable the Start Authentication Flow and click Save.

-- After that, you will be redirected to the Google login page to sign in with Google.
+- After that, you will be redirected to the Google login page to sign in.

 - Give your permission to access Google Drive.